CppMicroServices/CppMicroServices/mockmaker/README.md

 This help text means that:
 - `template file`, `source directory`, and `output file` are all required arguments
-- `utility header` is an optional argument
+- `--util` is an optional argument for specifying a utility header, or a file that contains anything needed for compilation (e.g. preprocessor macros generated at compile time)
+- `--namespace` is an optional argument that can be specified zero or more times, restricting the namespace of mocked classes to only those specified (and their sub-namespaces)
 - The literal string `--` is an optional argument.
 If it is included, anything after it will be passed directly as arguments to clang.
 This allows for setting the compiler search path, C++ standard to use, and other compilation options identically to how they would be done when compiling.

 For example: